Updating Results

 • A completed Australian Qualifications Framework (AQF) equivalent Bachelor degree, or higher equivalent qualification; or

-• A completed CQUniversity Graduate Certificate in Information Systems, or equivalent; or
+• A completed CQUniversity Graduate Diploma in Information Systems, or equivalent; or

-• A completed CQUniversity Graduate Certificate in Information Technology, or equivalent.
+• A completed CQUniversity Graduate Diploma in Information Technology, or equivalent.

 English Language Proficiency Requirements: